cg-tuwien/VulkanLaunchpadStarter/README.md

 - Open `VulkanLaunchpadStarter.xcodeproj` with Xcode.
 The file should be located in the folder into which the project files were generated.

 ### Other
-Even though other CMake compatible IDEs like CLion or Qt Creator should also work, it is difficult for us to test them all.
-In case you want to use an IDE not tested by us, consider the following remarks for the setup process.
+Other IDEs (such as [CLion](https://www.jetbrains.com/clion/) or [Qt Creator](https://www.qt.io/product/development-tools)) are usable too as long as they support CMake.
+Please consider the following remarks for the setup process.
 - Make sure to set the working directory to the workspace directory.

 ## Troubleshooting

-### Submodule Updates Take a Long Time
+#### Submodule Updates Take a Long Time

 In case you experience problems concerning the submodule checkout, i.e. the cloning of the submodules (GLFW, GLM or glslang) takes a long time or seems to be stuck, please try the following approach:
 * Please clone the repo manually in a terminal in a new location using the following git commands: